Nevada vs. San Jose State NCAA Football Odds, Plays and Insights | November 6, 2021

 San Jose State Stats and Trends

-- San Jose State is 3-1 against the spread and 4-0 overall when the team records more than 24.4 points.
+- San Jose State is 3-1 against the spread and 4-0 overall when the team scores more than 24.4 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.